I'm quite sure I've already written this post

 And if that's really what it is, if we are working day in and day out to afford the cost of being "us", and not "them", if we are paying other people to create our problems for us, only to turn around and pay them again to solve them, well...we should maybe change that, don't you think?
 If the walls we have built between ourselves are actually locking us in, rather than keeping them out, couldn't we make better use of that space?
 So I ask you, on this fine Sunday evening, to please ask yourself: what's wrong?

-But I will share this: I'm a raging pessimist, kept in check by also being a raging hippy.
+I'm a raging pessimist.
+A raging pessimist kept in check by also being a head in the clouds, peace-lovin' hippy.
 Don't think that makes sense?
 I ask of you, then, to read some Camus and get back to me.
-Pessimism is not, as it's commonly defined, the philosophy that everything is shit; pessimists are, in fact, are often the most optimistic of beings.
+Pessimism is not, as it's commonly defined, the philosophy that everything is shit; pessimists, in fact, are often the most optimistic of beings.
 This may seem contradictory, but I assure you, it's not.
 While many would love to pit optimism and pessimism against one another as mortal enemies, the fact is, we are far more friendly than the outside world wishes to give us credit for.
 Pessimism is not a negative view of the world.
 Rather, it is an existential answer to realism.
 Pessimists see the world for what it is, and realize that, ultimately, life itself has no objective meaning - it is up to us, as individuals, to create our meaning.
 And, for many of us, this is a positive.
 Knowing that this limited, time-restrained life is all we get, and that we are here only via chance, chaotic order, and luck, makes it of the utmost importance to appreciate, and live out to the fullest, our existence.
 We are, in short, the universe experiencing itself.
 This is about as far from the mundane and negative as one can get.
 This, my friends, should be the most positive thing you ever hear: the pessimist's view is that...this is it.
 This is your opportunity to BE the living universe.
 How much fucking cooler would you like life to get?!

 Of course, though, positivity has to come at a cost.
 For you to live your life to its fullest, you must first accept a couple of things: first, you are going to die.
 Believe in an afterlife if that's your gig, but at least come to terms with the fact that the life you are leading right here and right now is going to end.Second, you are the one holding you back.
 Fuck your parents, your exes, and your shitty friends.
 Fuck your school and your job.
 Those are the things you are allowing to hold you back, but they are not to blame.
 You are.
 Once you reach an age in which your mom is no longer feeding you from her teet, once you have learned to read and write and multiply and divide...your life is your own responsibility.
 You can go on and blame others for your failures, but you're only lying to yourself and making excuses as to why you can't do this or that.
 Basically, if you are over 16, fuck you.
 You have every opportunity awaiting you, and if you don't take them, fuck you.
 It is the pessimist's view that your life is yours to define, yours to live, and yours to succeed in, or screw up, as you see fit.
 It is the pessimist's philosophy that you own yourself, that you own your life, and that the only person there is to blame when it all goes to shit is...you.
 Sure, you can blame your government, you can blame your parents, you can blame the shitty town you were born in...but if you've not made any move, if you've not made any attempt to change the things that are holding you back, you have no one to blame but yourself.
 Who, exactly, do you want to be in charge of your existence?
 Do you want your parents to rule you forever?
 Do you want the school system to make your decisions for you?
 Do you want your boyfriend, girlfriend, best friend, to dictate how you should live your life?
 No?
 Then stand the fuck up and move forward.
 Move in your own direction.
 This is the pessimist's view: it is not one of negativity and nothingness; it is not apathy and anarchy; it is a firm decision, an accepted philosophy, that all of your life's decisions are yours to make.
 You define your life.
 You make it what it is.
 Blaming others is an act of apathy and cowardice.
 If things aren't as you wish them to be, do something about it!
 And, if you screw it all up, as we all have (often several times), have a drink, load up your iPod, smoke a joint, and start again.